leealbert52/leealbert52.github.io/_posts/2018-07-04_undersampling.md

 The reduced samples (the balanced majority and minority training samples) are then used to train the classifier.
 In my project I use IBA, geometric mean and other metrics to compare the performance of a RandomForest classifier using both oversampling and undersampling approaches.
-It turns out that the undersampling approach is better than oversmapling approach using IBA, despite the fact that the dataset is relatively small.
+It turns out that the undersampling approach is better than oversampling approach using IBA, despite the fact that the dataset is relatively small.

 http://contrib.scikit-learn.org/imbalanced-learn